 4. Understanding another person’s perspective

 When your child explains some difficult situation that they or their friends encountered, encourage the child to look at the scenario from another person’s perspective.
 Teach your child the emotional reactions people give out in various situations.
 This can improve their problem-solving skills and ability to understand people around them.

 5. Talking to strangers

 As your little child grows, they will meet different people, including teachers, classmates, bus drivers, and shopkeepers.
+Develop social skills in your children.
 Teach your child how to talk to strangers and explain themselves.
 This will help improve their communication and listening skills and make them more sociable.
 Explain to your child that not all strangers are bad and that they need to be friendly with people, all the while knowing that they need to maintain a safe distance and not be too friendly with everyone either.

 6. Time management

 Time management is a skill that helps children in every activity they do.
 It teaches them to differentiate between important work and urgent work and prioritize their tasks and duties.
 To learn a few tips on how to teach time management to children, click here.

 Failure is a part of life, and it helps every individual learn life lessons.
 Remember that you won’t be there to soothe your child every single time they feel left out or falls short at a task.

 Make your child understand that failure is a part of the learning process and teach them to embrace their failures.
 Explain to them that failure doesn’t define a person and that it is how people cope with failures and come out stronger from that that counts.